cameronabrams/cfacv/README.md

 3. cd src; make all

 That's it!
-Note that you need to have the Gnu Scientific Library and Headers installed; that is, the gsl and gsl-devel packages.
+Note that you need to have the Gnu Scientific Library and Headers installed; that is, the `gsl` and `gsl-devel` packages.

-In any run directory where you want to use cfacv, make sure the NAMD configuration file references the right path for cfacv_tclforces.tcl as being $env(HOME)/cfacv/tcl/cfacv_tclforces.tcl or equivalent.
+In any run directory where you want to use `cfacv`, make sure the NAMD configuration file references the right path for `cfacv_tclforces.tcl` as being `$env(HOME)/cfacv/tcl/cfacv_tclforces.tcl` or wherever you chose to put this repository.

 ### CAN I GET THIS TO WORK ON STAMPEDE2?

 Yes!
 Jim Phillips' most recent build of NAMD 2.12 (as of this writing, `/work/00288/tg455591/NAMD_LATEST_Linux-KNL-MPI-smp-Stampede`) cannot use CFACV because of a TcL incompatibility.
-However, there is a version of `namd2` in my Stampede2 directory that does work with CFACV, and it can be found at `/home1/00634/tg457991/namd/NAMD_2.12_Source/Linux-KNL-icc/namd2`.
+However, there is a version of `namd2` in my Stampede2 directory that _does_ work with CFACV, and it can be found at `/home1/00634/tg457991/namd/NAMD_2.12_Source/Linux-KNL-icc/namd2`.

 ### MORE DETAILS

-CFACV interfaces with NAMD via a tclforces script called 'cfacv_tclforces.tcl' that initializes a workspace and then defines the all-important 'calcforces' procedure.
+CFACV interfaces with NAMD via a tclforces script called `cfacv_tclforces.tcl` that initializes a workspace and then defines the all-important `calcforces` procedure.
 Procedures called from this script are defined in cfacv.tcl and much of the implementation is housed in cfacv.c.
 Swig is used to interface cfacv.tcl and cfacv.c to create a shared object library 'cfacv.so' loaded by cfacv_tclforces.
-(Note: you need swig installed to build the shared-object library.)
+(Note: you need `swig` installed to build the shared-object library.)

 The configuration file 'example.conf' contains a tclforces stanza